Si Inthrathit: Reign and succession

 Si Inthrathit and his queen, Sueang, had three sons.
-The eldest died at a young age, and the second was named Ban Mueang.
-His third son defeated a Khmer prince on elephants in mounted combat; he named this youngest son Ram Khamhaeng (Rama the Bold) in tribute to the feat.
-Si Inthrathit died around 1270, and was succeeded by his son Ban Mueang.
+Their eldest son died at a young age, while the second was named Ban Mueang.
+Their third son defeated an opponent in mounted combat on elephants.
+In commemoration of this feat, he named his youngest son Ram Khamhaeng (Rama the Bold).
+The inscription identifies the opponent as Khun Sam Chon, ruler of Mueang Chot, who had attacked Tak.
+Si Inthrathit died around 1270 and was succeeded by his son Ban Mueang.